 Both concepts had users and stories at their heart, and ultimately the charity decided that “StoryLines” was closest to their vision for their new platform.
 The WPNC team then got to work fleshing out the user journeys and designing the various interfaces; for uploading, reading, and sharing the stories.
 The website was developed on Umbraco to provide RAFBF with a flexible and future-proof platform for the long term.

 The digital concept focuses on bringing people’s stories together through an interactive timeline of the first 100 years of the RAF.
 The StoryLines site invites users to post and share stories of RAF life, either their own, or those of relatives.
 The launch campaign was complemented by social media and Facebook Canvas to help encourage the uploading and sharing of stories.

 I’m delighted that this inspirational digital storytelling platform for the RAFBF has been recognised by Charity Digital News as one of the best digital campaigns of 2018.Vicky Reeves, Digital MD, WPNC

 Moving the story on

 Having launched the StoryLines experience and encouraged people to upload, read and share stories, the team then moved on to the next phases of this programme.
 First, we enhanced data collection on the site, capturing email addresses to grow our prospect pool of supporters and donors.
-The next stage is to build-in the fundraising element – something we’ve begun by implementing goDonate, our online donation platform.
+The next stage was to build-in the fundraising element – we did this by implementing goDonate, our online donation platform.

-This campaign was announced as one of the best digital campaigns of 2018 by Charity Digital News.
+This campaign was announced as one of the best digital campaigns by Charity Digital News.